Estelindis/storycraft/README.md

 ## Content
 - Code to show and move between story nodes is adapted from a [tutorial by YouTube user Web Dev Simplified](https://www.youtube.com/watch?v=R1S_NhKkvGA).
-- The hamburger menu is adapted from a [tutorial by YouTube user codefoxx](https://www.youtube.com/watch?v=flItyHiDm7E).
+- The hamburger icon and dropdown menu are adapted from a [tutorial by YouTube user codefoxx](https://www.youtube.com/watch?v=flItyHiDm7E).
 - The [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB) browser extension was used to quickly and clearly identify which styling elements were causing overflow.
 - Narrative wireframing was done in [Flamewind Conversation Editor 2.0](https://neverwintervault.org/project/nwnee/other/tool/flamewind-conversation-editor-20).
 However, due to encountering some bugs in Flamewind, story development moved to the [Bioware Aurora Toolset](https://en.wikipedia.org/wiki/BioWare#Aurora_Engine) when writing the full version of the story.